-Select the type of role, such as Departments, and define the partial condition (see Table 24 on page 49).
+Select the type of role, such as Departments, and define the partial condition.

 At least one function

 Enter at least one SAP function to replace the rule.

 This option can only be selected if the SAP R/3 Compliance Add-on Module module is installed.
 For more information, see the One Identity Manager Administration Guide for the SAP R/3 Compliance Add-on.